patrykorwat/swe-competency-matrix/README.md

 # swe-competency-matrix
 Collection of software engineer competency matrices aka leveling matrices.

-Note: a well-structured organization should have such a matrix, so that each engineer is well aware of the role and responsibilities as well as how can progress with the organization.
-This collection is only useful if no such matrix exist of you build a matrix for your own organization.
+Note: a well-structured organization should have such a matrix, so that each engineer is well aware of the roles and responsibilities as well as how can progress within the organization.
+This collection is only useful if no such matrix exists of you build a matrix for your own organization.

 Note2: There is no single standard vocabulary for levels.
-Every organization has a different system, often contradictory e.g. staff is before principal or vice-versa.
+Every organization has a different system, often contradictory e.g. staff is before principal and vice-versa.

 ## Generalized matrix